How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 Expert Hint: Serif or sans serif for resumes?
 An old study used to say serif fonts help legibility.
 However, newer studies say that sans serif fonts are easier to read on older screens, but serif fonts are okay for headings and section titles.

-The Georgia font is one of the most professional fonts for resumes or cover letters.
+The Georgia font is considered one of the best resume fonts, too.

 Georgia is our second serif font on the list, and many large names use it today; it is the New York Times font as well as Amazon’s.